-reaction of the second second Occurrence in 10 Impact Infrastructure Impact Property Damage or Economic Impact (1-4) OVERALL RISK (1-16) WILDFIRE Brushfire, Outdoor Fires or Accidental 4 HIGH 3 HIGH 1 LOW 2 MEDIUM 8.0 HIGH
+ratara, recimological, Occurrence in 10 Impact Infrastructure Impact Property Damage or Economic Impact (1-4) OVERALL RISK (1-16) WILDFIRE Brushfire, Outdoor Fires or Accidental 4 3 1 2 8.0 HIGH HIGH LOW MEDIUM HIGH

 Wildfire is defined as any unwanted and unplanned fire burning in forest, shrub or grass.
 Wildfires are frequently referred to as forest fires, brush fires, shrub fires or grass fires, depending on their location and size.
 They often occur during drought and when woody debris on the forest floor is readily available to fuel the fire.
-The threat of wildfires is greatest where vegetation patterns have been altered by past land-use practices, fire suppression and fire exclusion.
+The threat of wildfires is greatest where vegetation patterns have been altered by past landuse practices, fire suppression and fire exclusion.
 Because fire is a natural process, fire suppression can lead to more severe wildfires due to vegetation buildup.
 With the Town's conservation lands, wildfire seems particularly relevant.
 The burning of brush, permitted or not, can become an uncontrollable brushfire in dry or unsuitable conditions.